About Madison's Central BID

 Capitol Square Property Owner

-Urban Land Interests
+Director – Property Management and Operations, Urban Land Interests

 Josey Chu

-State Stree Business Owner
+State Street Business Owner

 Owner, Madame Chu Delicacies